Abmstpha/DAH-enriched/README.md

 2.  **Linguistic Research:** Providing researchers with a structured dataset to study the grammar, vocabulary, and nuances of the Hassaniya dialect.
 3.  **Language Preservation:** Documenting Hassaniya in a digital format that is accessible to both the Hassaniya-speaking community and a global audience.

-DAH is a community-driven initiative, and its success relies on the collaborative efforts of its contributors.

 ***